harropda/AppWatch/README.md

 Clone the Appwatch/src/appwatch directory.
 Add this directory as a new Ppoject in your IDE

+### Run
+When run for the first time, AppWatch creates a new directory in the Users home directory in which it stores reports and the contrl file (hashlist.xml).
+The new directory is

+* C:\Users\%USERNAME%\AppWatch

+If you delete this directory, AppWatch will behave as if it has been newly installed.

 ## Built With

 * [Netbeans](https://netbeans.org/) - Java Development IDE